 6. If you have something extremely important to discuss, consider doing it in person.
 I’m amazed when I hear of people breaking up via text.
 So cold!

-7. Skype and other video conferencing programs are great communication options.
+7. Zoom, Skype, and other video conferencing programs are great communication options.
 I even conduct some of my media training sessions with overseas clients via video conference.

-8. As I’ve written in previous posts, don’t put anything in writing (email/text/social media) that you wouldn’t want plastered on the front page of the New York Times.
+8. As I’ve written in previous posts, don’t put anything in writing (email/text/social media) that you wouldn’t want to have plastered on the front page of the New York Times.

 Here are links to other articles and information that may interest you: